Mahathi

-Mahathi S, known by the mononym Mahathi is a Carnatic musician and playback singer for film songs in Tamil, Telugu, Hindi languages.
+Mahathi is an Indian Carnatic musician and playback singer for film songs in Tamil and Telugu languages.

 Family

-Mahathi is from a musicians family father Thiruvaiyaru P. Sekar is a vocalist and a disciple of Dr. M. Balamuralikrishna.
-Her mother Smt.
-Vasanthi Sekar, a flautist, is the grand disciple of Sri.
-T. R. Mahalingam, Sri.
-N. Ramani and Smt.
-Kesi.
-Mahathi is also the great grand daughter of the violinist Sangeetha Kalanidhi Pazhamaneri Swaminatha Iyer.
+Mahathi is from a family of musicians.
+Her father, Thiruvaiyaru P. Sekar, is a vocalist and a disciple of M. Balamuralikrishna.
+Her mother, Vasanthi Sekar, a flautist, is the grand disciple of T. R. Mahalingam, N. Ramani and Kesi.
+Mahathi is also the great-granddaughter of the violinist Sangeetha Kalanidhi Pazhamaneri Swaminatha Iyer.